Partial Persistence of Excitation in RKHS Embedded Adaptive Estimation: Approximation and Numerical Simulation

-where $k$ is the electromechanical stiffness, $m$ is the mass, and $k_{n,1}, k_{n,2}$ are the higher order electromechanical stiffness coefficients.
-In the governing equations above, we assume all the linear terms are known, and the nonlinear term $f(x) = - \frac{k_{n,1}}{m} x_1^3 - \frac{k_{n,2}}{m} x_1^5$ is to be identified.
-In this case, the Sobolev-Matern kernel and the associated RKH space is applied, which is uniformly embedded in the space of continuous functions \cite{wendland}.
+is unknown and to be estimated.
+In this case, the Sobolev-Mat\'{e}rn kernel and the associated RKHS is applied, which is uniformly embedded in the space of continuous functions \cite{wendland}.
+Here we set the order $\nu=3/2$ for the form expressed in Equation \eqref{eq:matern_kernel}, which yields the following kernel

 From the conclusion of \cite{kgp2019}, a persistently excited set $\Omega$ must be contained in the positive limit set of the system $\omega^+(x_0)$, which we approximate with carefully chosen samples $\Omega_n=\{z_j\}_{j=1}^n$.

-Fig. \ref{fig:pp} shows the typical positive limit sets of this system.
-The limit sets form limit cycles around the equilibrium at the origin, which is prototypical for such conservative electromechanical oscillators.
-For this example, the initial condition is selected such that the orbit $\Gamma^+(x_0)$ forms a limit cycle as shown in Fig.\ref{fig:samples}.
-The samples $\{z_j\}$ serving as the centers of basis functions $\{\knl_{X,z_j}\}$ are chosen along the positive limit set.
+The samples $\{z_j\}$ serving as the centers of basis functions $\{\knl_{z_j}\}$ are chosen along the positive limit set.